Budddy/exst/README.md

 - the number of atoms that occur in the negative body
 - the maximal number of occurences of a variable
 - the maximal number of occurrences of a variable only head and negative body occurences
-- the maximal size of the model
+- the maximal size of the answer set